QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

 + broaden your horizons (since you will learn how someone else tackled your need)
 + reduce the maintainer workload (since another maintainer would deal with the framework)
 + it should reduce your workload too (since you should have less code to write)
-+ reduce the complexity of your code (if not, pick another or publish your own)
++ reduce the complexity of your code (if not, pick another or publish your own framework)
 ```

 Aside from that